MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/migrate-azure-analysis-services-to-powerbi-premium.md

 ### Permissions

 AAS and SSAS use [roles](/analysis-services/tabular-models/roles-ssas-tabular) to manage data model access.
-There are two types of roles: the *server role*, and *database roles*.
+There are two types of roles: the *server role* and *database roles*.
 The server role is a fixed role that grants administrator access to the Analysis Services server instance.
 Database roles, which are set by data modelers and administrators, control access to the database and data for non-administrator users.

-Unlike AAS, in Power BI, you only use roles only to enforce RLS.
-Use the Power BI security model (workspace roles and dataset permissions) to grant permissions beyond RLS.
+Unlike AAS, in Power BI, you only use roles only to enforce RLS or OLS.
+To grant permissions beyond RLS and OLS, use the Power BI security model (workspace roles and dataset permissions).
 For more information, see [Dataset permissions](../connect-data/service-datasets-permissions.md).

 For more information about Power BI model roles, see [Dataset connectivity with the XMLA endpoint (Model roles)](../enterprise/service-premium-connect-tools.md#model-roles).